 Are you one of the million golfers that see their drive take a 90-degree turn about two seconds after takes off?
 Yeah, me too.
-Well, I used too lucky for us though golf technology keeps advancing and they developed more and more clubs that help correct that nasty slice.
-So we’ve compiled our list of best drivers for a slice in order to help as many people as we can hit a least a couple of fairways per round.
+Well, I used too, luckily for us golf technology keeps advancing and these advancements can help correct that nasty slice.
+That’s why we’ve compiled our list of best drivers for a slice.
+In order to help as many people as we can hit at least a few fairways per round.

 Best Driver For Fixing A Slice

 This PGX driver was another club we were quick to place on our list.
-As it is one of the hottest selling drivers on the market.
+As it is one of the hottest selling high handicapper drivers on the market.

 In fact, this PGX driver is the number one selling driver on amazon.
-That already tells that this club is something that works great for beginners or high handicappers.
+That should tell you that this club is something that works great for beginners or high handicappers.

 The loft of this club is 10.5 degrees and it is fitted with a standard shaft.
 The head face is also the traditional 460cc size.